Have you found an opossum?

 How to Transport a Rescued Animal to the Wildlife Rehabilitator:

 - Protect yourself.
 Remember that these are wild animals.
 They are scared and may try to defend themselves.
 Even if the animal doesn’t try to scratch, bite, or peck, parasites and diseases are common.
-Wear gloves, cover the animal with another cloth or towel, and gently place it in the container.
+Wear gloves, cover the animal with another cloth or towel, and gently place it in the box.
 Wash your hands and forearms after contact.

 - Keep the animal calm and warm.
 Keep children and pets away.
 Do not bother or handle the animal longer than necessary.
 Keep it covered for warmth and in a dark quite place.